11 Jan Portfolio preparation course at the National Galleries of Scotland

 Last year we ran a portfolio preparation course at the National Galleries in Edinburgh – based at the Scottish National Portrait Gallery.

-Our focus as ever is to enable students to create an individual body of work during this time and we instil this through the use of sketchbooks.
-Essentailly we followed our downloadable art sketchbook ideas eCourse and ran it over 5 days.
+Our focus as ever is to enable students to create an individual body of work during this time and we instill this through the use of sketchbooks.
+Essentially we followed our downloadable art sketchbook ideas eCourse and ran it over 5 days.

-In my profession I am aware of some schools that still don’t really use sketchbooks at Higher and Advanced Higher level and for others they use it more as a presentation of successful experiments.
-However, our belief and ethos that is in line with the expectations of the art colleges is that sketchbooks should be a working book that is worked into directly, not a scrap book type thing.
+In my profession, I am aware of some schools that still don’t really use sketchbooks at Higher and Advanced Higher levels and for others, they use it more as a presentation of successful experiments.
+However, our belief and ethos that is in line with the expectations of the art colleges are that sketchbooks should be a working book that is worked directly, not a scrap book type thing.

 Throughout the week we focussed on the notion of play and there was no expectation at all to produce any ‘finished’ pieces of work.
-When we play with ideas this allows experiments, mistakes and a freedom that is hard to achieve when have a final goal in mind.
+When we play with ideas this allows experiments, mistakes, and a freedom that is hard to achieve when having a final goal in mind.
 The pressure of having to submit work for exams sometimes stunts the creative process and this play aspect.